Policies and Publication Ethics

 Complaints and Appeals

-Complaints, critisicm, or feedback about management, services, policies etc. should be send to the Editors-in-Chief (firstname.lastname@example.org).
-Complains against reviewers or handling editors and appeals against final editor decisions should also be send to the editors-in-chief (editors@CPE.psychopen.eu).
+Complaints, criticism, or feedback about management, services, policies etc. should be sent to the editors-in-chief (email@example.com).
+Complaints against reviewers or handling editors and appeals against final editor decisions should also be sent to the editors-in-chief (editors@CPE.psychopen.eu).
 An editor-in-chief will consult the case with the reviewers and the handling editor and – if necessary – other members of the editorial team.
-Complains against editors-in-chief can be addressed to the president of the European Association of Clinical Psychology and Psychological Treatment (EACLIPТ).
+Complaints against editors-in-chief can be addressed to the president of the European Association of Clinical Psychology and Psychological Treatment (EACLIPТ).
 (CPE is the official academic journal of the EACLIPT.)

 Confidential Data and Privacy